jguegant/tech.blog/content/C++/dense-hash-map.md

 - We are saving a pointer on all nodes - the "prev pointer".
 We don't need any sort of reverse-traversal of a given bucket, but just a global reverse-traversal of all buckets.
 - We don't need to maintain a begin and end pointer for the list of nodes.
 - Even iterating over a bucket could be faster as the node shouldn't be too scattered in memory since they all belong to one vector.
+All these new properties have a lot of use-cases in the domains I dabble with.
+For instance, the [ECS (Entity-Component-System) pattern](https://en.wikipedia.org/wiki/Entity_component_system) often demands a container where you can do lookup for a component associated to a given entity and at the same being able to traverse all components in one-shot.

 With that said, the **stable addressing** is now gone: any insertion into the vector could produce a reallocation of its internal buffer, ending in a massive move of all the nodes accross memory.
 So what if your user really need stable addressing?
 As **David Wheeler** would say: "just use another level of indirection".
 Instead of a using a `dense_hash_map<Key, Value>`, your user can always use a `dense_hash_map<Key, unique_ptr<Value>>`: